 - Adhesion: This is the force of connection between adhesive and substrate.
 Adhesion keeps the adhesive bonded to the substrate.

 - Cohesion: This is the force of connection within the adhesive itself.
 It is basically the material strength of the adhesive material after it has cured.

 Bonded Joint fails in the following modes of failure:

 The cohesive failure mode is essentially failure (due to fracture or yield) of the adhesive material.
-The adhesive failure is basically separation of adhesive from the substrate leaving a clean surface.
-Next we have a mixed failure mode which can be cohesive and adhesive failure modes combined.
-Finally the substrate itself can fail under load.
+The adhesive failure is basically the separation of adhesive from the substrate leaving a clean surface.
+Next, we have a mixed failure mode which can be cohesive and adhesive failure modes combined.
+Finally, the substrate itself can fail under load.
 In analyzing a bonded joint we make the following assumption:

 - Substrate failure mode can be avoided by redesigning the substrate structure.

-- Adhesive and mixed failure mode can be avoided by carefully preparing the surface to be bonded by means of priming and or other surface preparation guidelines provided by the adhesive supplier.
+- Adhesive and mixed failure modes can be avoided by carefully preparing the surface to be bonded by means of priming and or other surface preparation guidelines provided by the adhesive supplier.

 - Peeling Load: This type of load is applied normal to the adhesive bond Line or adhesion surface and thereby tends to separate the two plates apart.

 - Shearing Load: This type of load tends to slide the plates parallel to each other causing shear of adhesive material.

 The typical peel strength of a bonded connection using epoxy adhesive is ~ 60 psi compared to ~ 2000 psi in shear.
 Therefore adhesively bonded joints are not ideal for tension connections which can cause peeling to happen.
 Bolts are ideal for tension joints whereas bonded joints work best in connections in shear loading.